 Novartis works closely with NHS trusts and the wider healthcare system to evidence new ways of working in delivering patient care that makes the case for sustainable change for the long term by demonstrating improved efficiencies and better patient outcomes.

 When a pharmaceutical company works in partnership with the NHS, this is normally known as ‘joint working’; where both the company and the NHS contribute financially, provide skills, knowledge and other resources.

 Joint working initiatives can re-shape, improve and optimise the care patients receive.
-When Novartis embarks on a joint working project with the NHS, our common goal is to improve patient outcomes by working together, and Novartis is guided by the Novartis Declaration for Patients, our pledge to patients worldwide.
+When Novartis embarks on a joint working project with the NHS, our common goal is to improve patient outcomes by working together, and Novartis is guided by our committment to patients , our pledge to patients worldwide.
 It outlines what patients can expect from us, including a commitment to acting with integrity, providing them access to innovative, high quality medicines and getting their input to improve services.

 "We were really pleased to officially open the new Ophthalmology Treatment Room at University Hospital.
 Our partnership with Novartis allowed us to buy new equipment and renovate the room.
 It means that we can now offer patients treatment for retinal eye conditions in Coventry as well as Rugby, improving access for patients across our area."